curtispuetz/pypp-docs/docs/learn_pypp.md

 - To define a class in Py++, you must use the `@dataclass` annotation (except for interfaces, config classes, and custom exception types)
     - You can use `frozen` or `slots` options if you want
-        - if you use the `frozen` option, then the generated C++ struct will use `const` for the instance variables
+        - If you use the `frozen` option, then the generated C++ struct will use `const` for the instance variables
 - In Py++, you cannot put logic in a constructor
     - Instead, you can use the factory function pattern